Table of Contents

 Both end customers and resellers but online on our web site.
 If you purchase for another company, please enter the name and contact details of your end customer in the Comment field during the checkout, to ensure that your customer has access to updates and support.

-Is the license for SharePoint List Synchronizer a perpetual license?
+Is the license for Synchronizer for Excel and SharePoint a perpetual license?

 Yes!
-SharePoint List Synchronizer is a perpetual license.
+Synchronizer for Excel and SharePoint is a perpetual license.